-It might surprise you to know that asking questions of your own during your job interview is just as important as answering them.
+It might surprise you to know that you need to ask questions of your own during your job interview.
+It's just as important as answering them.
 Candidates spend a lot of time on interview preparation, and they should.
 Doing your research on the company, bringing your 30/60/90-day plan, and preparing compelling answers to interview questions (as well as having some stories to back them up) are guaranteed ways to have a good interview.
 But one thing that will make you stand out from other candidates is asking questions.

 Asking questions tells you what you need to know.